British Home Secretary Priti Patel to step down when Liz Truss is PM

-Priti Patel will resign from her role as Britain’s Home Secretary when the new Prime Minister is installed on Tuesday.
+Priti Patel will resign as Britain’s Home Secretary when Liz Truss is installed as the nation’s new prime minister later on Tuesday.

-Ms Patel had been expected to lose her job when new Tory leader Liz Truss announced her new ministerial team.
+Ms Patel had been expected to lose her job when Ms Truss, the new Tory leader, announced her ministerial team.

-Instead, she has sent Boris Johnson a letter of resignation – and insisted the decision was her “choice”.
+Instead, she has sent outgoing PM Boris Johnson a letter of resignation – and insisted the decision was her “choice”.

 Tweet from @pritipatel